 The group measures financial instruments and non-financial assets such as investment properties, at fair value at each reporting date.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption barreet manaction ball the asset or transfer the liability takes place either: (i) In the principal market for the asset or liability or
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: (i) In the principal market for the asset or liability or is directly or indirectly observable Level 3 - Valuation techniques for which ues for which the lowest level input that is significant to the fair value measurement is unobservable

-- (ii) In the absence of a principal market, in the most advantageous market for the asset or liability Level 1 - Quoted (unadjusted) market prices active markets for identical assets or liabilities Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurem - is directly or indirectly observable Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measuremen - is unobservable
+(ii) In the absence of a principal market, in the most advantageous market for the asset or liability Level 1 - Quoted (unadjusted) market prices active markets for identical assets or liabilities Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurement

-For assets and liabilities that are measured at fair value in the financial statements on a recurring basis, the aroup determines whether transfers have occurred between levels in the hierarchy by reasses orisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are measured at fair value in the financial statements on a recurring basis, the group determines whether transfers have occurred between levels in the hierarchy by reassessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period